Metabo HPT C3610DRAM 36V MultiVolt Brushless 10″ Dual Bevel Sliding Miter Saw

 Room for improvement

 The Metabo HPT Multi-Volt miter saw has a lot of flex.
 Very little pressure can cause a lot of blade deflection.
 To the point where I ended up cutting into the throat plate of the saw during some bevel cuts.
 If care is taken while cutting deflection can mostly be avoided but at this price point this saw should be more stiff.
+I was able to get square cuts but it required a very deliberate cut with little to no lateral pressure on the handle.

 There is quite a bit of slop in the miter detents.
 So it’s pretty easy to move the saw table off the detent a little bit if you aren’t careful while engaging the miter lock.
 This can result in inaccurate cuts.
 And the miter lock pin is made of plastic and there is quite a lot of slop in the assembly.
 I would like to see a more precise metal assembly for this that would make for higher accuracy and greater durability.